Dr. Mike McAlduff, co-founder of Sona Nanotech

 So, Dr. Marangoni tasked his research associates, Dr. Kulbir Singh and Dr. Mike McAlduff, with developing toxin-free gold nanorods that could be manufactured cost-effectively and at volume.

-After four months of experimenting with different methods and chemicals, the team had its ‘eureka’ moment when it finally succeeded in developing gold nanorods free of CTAB.
+After months of experimenting with different methods and chemicals, the team had its ‘eureka’ moment and finally succeeded in developing gold nanorods free of CTAB.

 That’s when Sona Nanotech was born – Sona being the Hindi word for gold.
-Sona’s inception was followed by two years of hard work to perfect the process and develop the ability to synthesize high volumes of high-quality gold nanorods.
+Sona’s inception was followed by years of hard work to perfect the process and develop the ability to synthesize large volumes of high-quality gold nanorods.

-Today, in addition to its COVID-19 rapid antigen test, Sona has two gold nanorod products – Gemini, for diagnostic uses, and Omni, for medical applications – and is in communication with researchers in academia and industry across the world about commercializing its breakthrough development, with several collaborations already underway.
+Today, in addition to its COVID-19 rapid antigen test, Sona has two flagship gold nanorod products – Gemini, for diagnostic use, and Omni, for medical applications – and is in communication with researchers across the world regarding the adoption and commercialization of its breakthrough technology, with several collaborations already underway.

-The journey to bring the company where it is today has been tough and rewarding in equal measure, but the journey ahead promises to be even more exciting.
+The journey to bring the company where it is today has been both challenging and rewarding in equal measure, and the journey ahead promises to be even more exciting.